apitestbase/apitestbase.github.io/Data-Driven-Testing.md

 Each row in the table contains a set of properties to feed each test case individual run.
 Property name is column name, and property value is cell value.

-You can define two types of columns (properties) in the table: `String column, DB endpoint column`.
+You can define two types of columns in the table: `String column, DB endpoint column`.

 String property can be referenced in any test step or assertion, and DB endpoint property can only be referenced in DB test step.
 Refer to [Properties](https://github.com/zheng-wang/irontest/wiki/Properties) for more details.